Feds open civil rights probe after deputies shoot Black man

 “This is deliberate.
 This is drawn out.
 This is unheard of,” Shabazz told reporters.

 According to Shabazz, deputies never presented a warrant before forcing their way into the home.
-The deputies immediately subdued Jenkins and another man, Eddie Terrell Parker, who counted six officers and described all of them as white.
-Neither Jenkins nor Parker resisted, he said.
+The deputies immediately subdued Jenkins and another man, Eddie Terrell Parker.
+Neither resisted, he said.

-Parker said he was sitting in his bedroom at about 10 p.m. that night when he heard loud talking coming from the home’s living room.
-He said he opened his door and saw deputies in the hallway, and they immediately ordered him to get down on the floor.

-Over the course of 90 minutes, Parker and Jenkins said, they were beaten, shocked with Tasers and ordered to lie on their backs as deputies poured milk over their faces.
-Parker said he struggled “to keep breathing and keep from drowning at the same time.”
+Shabazz said for the next 90 minutes, deputies punched Jenkins and Parker and repeatedly used Tasers on them while they were handcuffed.

 The Justice Department released a statement following the news conference, saying its civil rights division, along with local FBI agents and federal prosecutors in Mississippi, have opened a federal civil rights investigation.

 Bailey Martin, a spokesperson for the Mississippi Bureau of Investigation, said the state agency also is investigating the shooting.
-She declined further comment.
+He declined further comment.

 In a news release on Jan.
 25, the bureau said the deputies were conducting a narcotics investigation when they entered the home.
 The bureau said the shooting occurred after someone pointed a gun toward the deputies.
 The statement does not say whether a weapon was recovered at the scene.